-We also held a well-overdue 40th Anniversary celebration in the Connacht Hotel on 20/11/22 which was attended by our volunteers and the older people we support.
-We would like to thank the Red Cross and Ability West for their support on the day and thank all those who provided music and entertainment which was much enjoyed by everyone.
+We also had a Summer Outing on Sunday 16th July 2023 which was attended by our volunteers and the older people we support.
+We would like to thank the Red Cross, Community Gardai and Ability West for their support on the day and thank Paul Fahy for providing the music on the day which was much enjoyed by everyone.

 Our Christmas outing was on Sunday 3rd December 2023 and we had an enjoyable afternoon with our older friends and volunteers.